TITLE 77: PUBLIC HEALTH

 other representations made to HFSRB as stipulated or agreed upon in the public record and specified in the application or the permit or exemption approval letter;

 an increase of more than three dialysis stations or more than 10% of the facility's total number of dialysis stations, whichever is less, over a two-year period.
 The two-year period begins on the date the facility's additional stations are certified.
-When a permit is issued for additional stations or for the establishment of an additional facility/service, the facility may not add any more dialysis stations for two years from the date that such stations approved in the permit are certified without obtaining an additional permit; or
+When a permit is issued for additional stations or for the establishment of an additional facility/service, the facility may not add any more dialysis stations for two years from the date that such stations approved in the permit are certified without obtaining an additional permit;

 the acquisition, construction, or leasing of space, buildings, or structures for providing outpatient surgical services on a site or location that is not within the licensed premises of the health care facility.
 Outpatient surgical services are those surgical procedures that are routinely performed in such settings as a hospital or ambulatory surgical treatment center, or in any room or area that is designed, equipped, and used for surgery, such as, but not limited to, a surgical suite or special procedures room.
-Outpatient surgical services do not include those procedures performed as part of a physician's private practice in examination or non-surgical treatment rooms.
+Outpatient surgical services do not include those procedures performed as part of a physician's private practice in examination or non-surgical treatment rooms; or

-(Source: Amended at 41 Ill.
+(Source: Amended at 49 Ill.
 Reg.
-2043, effective February 2, 2017)
+8366, effective July 1, 2025)